SuperteamDAO/solathon/README.md

 ```

 # 🗃️ Contribution
 Drop a pull request for anything which seems wrong or can be improved, could be a small typo or an entirely new feature!
+Checkout [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to proceed.